epccs/RPUno/Hardware/README.md

 ![Status](./status_icon.png "RPUno Status")

 ```
-        ^9  Done:
+        ^9  Done: Design, Layout,
-            WIP:
+            WIP: BOM,
-            Todo: Design, Layout, BOM, Review*, Order Boards, Assembly, Testing, Evaluation.
+            Todo: Review*, Order Boards, Assembly, Testing, Evaluation.
             *during review the Design may change without changing the revision.
-            RPUipc^0 is what I ended up with after trying to figure out what to do with this board.
-            TBD
+            Remove ICP1 10mA pull-up
+            Replace digital curr sources with CS2 and CS3
+            Replace IO3 and IO4 with ADC2 and ADC3
+            Swap MOSI (IO11) with ADC3
+            Use IO3 and IO4 to enalbe 22mA CS2 and CS3
+            Add level shift to ADC0 and ADC1 so they can be used as digital IO
+            Add bootload port (e.g. for Adafruit Friend)
+            Add alternate power input (e.g. disconnect a solar pannel to stop charge)
+            Pull-down IO9 to make sure alt power is off at init

         ^8  Done: Design, Layout, BOM, Review*, Order Boards, Assembly, Testing,
             WIP: Evaluation